voteagora/op-atlas/README.md

 # OP Atlas

-Bring your identify to the OP collective and signup to get funded via RetroPGF.
+Bring your identity to the OP collective and signup to get funded via RetroPGF.

 Shepparded by the fine folks of [Agora](https://voteagora.com).